Brock Turner set to leave jail early

 Judge targeted for recall

-Outcry over the sentence, too lenient in the eyes of many, was quick and substantial.
+Outcry over the sentence, which was considered too lenient in the eyes of many, was quick and substantial.

 Also this week, state lawmakers passed a bill written by the Santa Clara District Attorney's Office, calling for mandatory prison time for those convicted of committing sexual assaults upon intoxicated or unconscious victims.